pupil-labs/pupil-docs/src/invisible/tutorials/real-time-api/README.md

     Started recording with id 2f99d9f9-f009-4015-97dd-eb253de443b0

-While a recording is running, you can save [events]() using the `send_event` method.
-By default, the Pupil Invisible device receiving the event will assign assign a timestamp to it, using the time of arrivel.
+While a recording is running, you can save [events](/invisible/explanation/basic-concepts/#events) using the `send_event` method.
+By default, the Pupil Invisible device receiving the event will assign assign a timestamp to it, using the time of arrival.
 Optionally, you can set a custom nanosecond timestamp for your event instead.

 ```python